Aminul667/assignment-2/README.md

 ## Start the Application

-ou can start the application by running the following command:
+You can start the application by running the following command:

 ```
 npm run start:dev